American University in Bulgaria: Acceleration Program Elevate

-Building on its long and successful history with entrepreneurship, AUBG launched its first-ever Acceleration Program Elevate in 2019.
-The brainchild of University Council Chair and Eleven Founding Partner Daniel Tomov (‘97), the accelerator helps student entrepreneurs and recent alumni start their first businesses.
+AUBG launched its first Acceleration Program Elevate in 2019.
+This helps student entrepreneurs and recent alumni start their first businesses.
 During the four-month program, teams of two to four AUBGers have access to many workshops, training and a mentorship network of experienced entrepreneurs and AUBG alumni.
 Each team gets $5000 as capital to kick-start their development.
 Designed to provide students with startup guidance, the accelerator doubles as a way to support the university: AUBG will have a 5% stake in each company that comes out of the program.

 Student media

 There are several student media on campus (broadcast, print, and electronic) which chronicle university events and town life, among them student newspaper AUBG Daily, and Bulgaria's oldest private radio station Radio AURA.

 Research and innovation

 Students participate in conferences and competitions worldwide, such as the Carroll Round International Student Research conference at Georgetown University, USA and the annual Microsoft's Imagine Cup competition.
 The Goldman Sachs Global Leaders Program has repeatedly recognized AUBG students’ potential.
 AUBG hosts its own research conference every year, where students and faculty present research projects.

-In Fall 2016, the innovation hub “Aspire” opened doors.
+In Fall 2016, the innovation hub "Aspire" opened doors.
 It encourages AUBG students to create something, whether it is a start-up business, a tech venture or a book.
-“Aspire” is a shared working space that aims to foster the exchange of ideas among the AUBG community and to facilitate the transformation of creative visions into reality.
+"Aspire" is a shared working space that aims to foster the exchange of ideas among the AUBG community and to facilitate the transformation of creative visions into reality.
 The hub is a home of many events related to innovation, inventiveness and inspiration.